 Preparing for Work in a Post Covid World

-Though nothing is certain when it comes to Covid-19, it seems that the country is slowly starting to move out of lockdown.
-As part of the ‘return to normalcy’ we're all craving, offices will begin to reopen their doors to staff in the coming months.
+As part of the ‘return to normalcy’ we're all craving, offices have already started to open their doors to staff.
 However, it’s worth noting how the pandemic has fundamentally changed the way we operate in the workplace.
 Though it’s great to see that a ‘blended’ or ‘hybrid’ working model will likely be implemented by many businesses, there are lots of factors to consider when putting a formalised structure in place.
 Stacey Machesney, Head of Health & Wellbeing at Irish Life Health, has observed some interesting trends over the course of Covid.

 A Massive Experiment